Table of Contents

-A low level of radiation from radioactive substances can be found everywhere in nature.
-This is referred to as the so-called null effect.
-This null effect is based on two types of constantly present forms of radiation:
+A low level of radiation emitted by radioactive substances is ubiquitous in nature.
+This is referred to as the so-called null effect, which is based on 2 types of constant radiation:

 - Cosmic radiation: radiation from space

-The biological dose is a measurement of the biological effect of a form of radiation with an equal energy dose.
+The biological dose is a measure of the biological effect of a form of radiation with equal energy dose.

 Biological dose = energy dose * factor of movement

-The unit for the biological dose is the sievert.
-One sievert is equal to one joule per kilogram.
+Sievert is the unit of biological dose.
+One sievert is equal to 1 joule per kilogram.

 β- and X-ray radiation: 1